kornelillyes/EDM/README.md

 EDM feed rate would have to be controlled dynamically by measuring each pulse's voltage levels and classifying it accordingly.
 A fuzzy or similar controller could then set the feed rate based on the frequency of a given pulse type.

+# Possible Issues

+1, The current somehow circulates back through the transformer from one resonant tank to the other, essentially shorting out internally through two resonant tanks and the primary coils.
+I don't think this can be the case as the Chinese paper got LLC to work.

+2, Hard to control somehow?
+I haven't worked out the feedback in detail but maybe the system is in fact hard to control IRL for some reason.
+This also seems unlikely bc. the Chinese paper.

+3, Somehow this layout is already patented.
+I tried to look and didn't find anything though.

+4, Transformer design.
+Maybe this layout is prone to saturation?

 # TL;DR
 A new current source topology is proposed for EDM pulse generation and also for other possible applications.
 It works by phase-shifting two (or multiple, perhaps more?) resonant tanks.